Miles M.52: Design

 The M.52 had very thin wings of biconvex section, first proposed by Jakob Ackeret, since they gave a low level of drag.
 These wings were so thin that they were known as 'Gillette' wings, named after the brand of razor.
 The wing tips were "clipped" to keep them clear of the conical shock wave which was generated by the nose of the aircraft.
 Both wide-chord ailerons and split-flaps were fitted to the wings.
 As a high-speed wing of this shape and size had not been tested before, Miles produced a full-scale wooden model of the wing for aerodynamic testing purposes; other representative portions of the aircraft, such as the tailplane, would be similarly produced and underwent low-speed flight testing.

+American influence upon the design further contributed to the shape of the wings.
+While conventional supersonic aircraft feature swept wing designs, airframes from the US largely focused on long range and heavy payload carrying capabilities.
+The airfoil as well as the general shape of the wing still provided minimal drag across a variety of different speeds, lending itself useful to the design of the DARPA XS-1.

 The Power Jets W.2/700 turbojet engine was intended to be the first powerplant for the M.52.
 Initial aircraft would have been powered by a less-capable 'interim' model of the W.2/700 and thus be limited to subsonic speeds only; it did not feature either the afterburner or the additional aft fan that were to be present on the projected more advanced version with which later-built M.52s would have been equipped.
 In addition to the W.2/700 engine, a centrifugal-flow jet engine, designs were prepared for the M.52 to be fitted with a variety of different engines and types of propulsion, including what would become the newer Rolls-Royce Avon axial-flow jet engine, and a liquid-fuel rocket motors.